solarslurpi/GrowBuddies/docs/tasmota.md

 :::
 Tasmota config files have the .dmp extension.
 The backup config file is:
 - `/bin/Config_snifferbuddy_11.1.0.1.dmp` for SnifferBuddy.
-- `/bin/Config_vaporbuddy_fan_10.1.0.dmp` for the Tasmotized plug designated for VaporBuddy's fan.
+- `/bin/Config_mistBuddy_fan_10.1.0.dmp` for the Tasmotized plug designated for mistBuddy's fan.
-- `/bin/Config_vaporbuddy_mister_10.1.0.dmp` for the Tasmotized plug designated for VaporBuddy's mister Power Supply.
+- `/bin/Config_mistBuddy_mister_10.1.0.dmp` for the Tasmotized plug designated for mistBuddy's mister Power Supply.

 Choose the file for the component you are building and start the restore.